Five Months with Kratzen

 Wrapping up this late – night grind, I’ll just take that bit of Patreon foreshadowing and promptly unforeshadow it, by which I mean bring a light on it.
 Yes, yours truly has bit the bullet and finally got into an Internet donation scheme.
 In the first place, I got PayPal, so here’s hoping that hellishly inconsistent company doesn’t block my transactions for hellishly inconsistent reasons.
 In the second place, I already made some accounts, already flashed some cash around, and made a few donations to those artists who I think is more deserving of my money than I am, even if I know they’ll probably spend it all on something stupid (like coffee).
 Who said that?

 So I am finally proud to announce the Degenerates Patreon, where there will be exclusive content and membership incentives to those who climb the tiers of — ahaha, got you, sucker.
-I actually got a personal Ko – fi account with nothing to do with Degenerates.
+I actually got a personal Ko – fi account (link removed due to disuse) with nothing to do with Degenerates.
 If Froge has a page where nobody donates, it’s all part of the self – depreciating brand.
 But if the collective has a bum page, it just looks pathetic, as if it wasn’t popular enough to garner even pity support from its populace.
 Nobody must know this harsh truth!
 Also, it lets me post stupid things without having to be “professional” and misrepresenting all my members by making them think we’re all dumbasses.
 Guys, it’s just me who’s the dumbass here.
 Actually, it’s just me period.
 I haven’t invited anybody else to the collective, mainly because I can’t be arsed.